 We're back from our 7-day Caribbean Disney Cruise!
 We had the best time on the Disney Wonder.
 It was this ship's first sailing out of New Orleans, so it was super special for our family to be on the inaugural cruise and get to experience so many fun Disney events for the first time.
 (You can catch some of my highlights on Instagram by clicking here.)

 This was our first Disney Cruise, but nowhere near our first cruising experience.
 It's been our preferred way of vacationing for years.
 This was personally my tenth cruise (with a couple more in the works for the next year or two)- and, while I saw a lot of similarities to other lines I've been on (Carnival, Norwegian, and Royal Caribbean), there were definitely ways that the Disney Cruise is in a league of its own.
 And with that, the packing needs change a little bit.

 But, I didn't completely throw the baby out with the bathwater.
 My original plan for this post was to make a completely different cruise packing list for Disney Cruises - but, as I was planning out my list, I realized that the Ultimate Cruise packing list I made last year works really well for packing for Disney too!
 You'll just need to plan a few additional items when packing for your Disney Cruise.

-So, today, I’m sharing an add-on packing printable you can use to pack for your Disney Cruise.
-Use this in conjunction with the Ultimate Cruise Packing List to pack everything you need for your vacation.
+So, today, I'm sharing an add-on packing printable you can use to pack for your Disney Cruise.
+Use this in conjunction with the Family Vacation Packing List to pack everything you need for your vacation.

-You can click here to download your copy of the Ultimate Disney Cruise Packing List add-on!
+You can click here to download your copy of this free Disney Cruise Packing List add-on!
 See some of my explanations for items on this list below.

 (Affiliate links used in this post.
 Read more about my link usage here.)